 Instructor says they will take care of it.
 Students are responsible for changes to his or her schedule.

-NOTE: A request for Tuition Credit must be submitted no later than 30 days after the start of the semester following the semester for which you are requesting credit.
-Appeals older than that will be denied.
+Tuition Appeals requested after 30 days of the withdrawal date will be denied.
 The College considers the decision of the Bursar Tuition Appeal Committee final.
-Fees are NOT refundable.
+Fees are not refundable.

 Grading, class assignments and other academic issues are not within the scope of this committee.
 Please contact your instructor, department chair, or academic dean.